 Several years ago, I was newly re-retired from a medical malpractice insurance company that I helped found and build, but I was not really ready to relax.
 Thanks to a bit of luck and lots of hard work in an earlier endeavor, I tried that route before, but my ADHD always kicks in.
-Plus, playing golf poorly all the time (which is how I play golf), is not a pleasant way to spend the last third of my life.
+Plus, playing golf poorly all the time (which is how I play golf), is not a pleasant way to spend the last quarter of my life.

 I volunteered at the Children’s Diagnostic Treatment Center in Fort Lauderdale, where I had been Medical Director of the High Risk Follow-Up Clinic some years earlier.
 I was able to observe and participate in the evaluation of children who were not developing typically, and so sent for Child Find services.

 After observing scores of assessments by the psychologists and various therapists at the Clinic, I developed two important conclusions; 1) an epidemic of what we call ASD was emerging and 2) conventional medicine offered little in the way of etiology, accurate diagnosis, medical evaluation or treatment.
 I began to research about alternative interventions.
 There was the Internet, of course, reading books by CAM practitioners such as Drs.
 Ken Bock or Bryan Jepson, and attending conferences and lectures by organizations such as Defeat Autism Now! (as it was named) and the National Autism Association.

 One day, a child who clearly suffered from the ‘gut’-type of autism was leaving our Clinic, with some tickets to an hour or two of therapy and a bunch of evaluations.
 I ran after the family to tell them that I thought that I could help.
 So began the Child Development Center of America.